 Subsequently, the photoperiod must be increased weekly.
 Light increases should be at least half an hour, although a higher increase is possible if the laying percentage increases rapidly.
 The more light hours the hens have, the more time they will use to consume feed.
 It is therefore important to achieve at least 14 hours of light to allow the flock to reach a proper feed intake.

-Growing Rearing 3 - 9 week 9 - 15 weeks
+House Prep. / Brooding Arrival of Chicks 1 - 21 days Growing I - 9 weeks 9 -